Frequently asked questions

 How is IGCP funded?

-IGCP is funded from a variety of donors, including bilateral agencies such as the US Agency for International Development, multilateral donors such as the World Bank and the European Union, as well as a number of foundations, such as the MacArthur Foundation.
+IGCP is funded largely from Fauna & Flora International and WWF with sources funds from a variety of donors, including bilateral agencies such as the US Agency for International Development, multilateral donors such as the World Bank and the European Union, as well as a number of foundations, such as the Arcus Foundation.
 Individual donors have supported the programme throughout the conflict, thus ensuring that the programme was able to continue operating at times when governments were unable to provide support, due to the politics in the region.

 Why are there no mountain gorillas in captivity?

 In the 1960s and 70s numerous attempts were made to capture live mountain gorillas and start a captive population.
 Many adult gorillas were killed to obtain live babies, none of which survived in captivity.
 The reason why they failed to survive is unclear, since lowland gorillas have been kept and even bred successfully in captivity.
 Perhaps their dietary needs are more specific, or they were affected by stress and therefore succumbed to disease more rapidly.
 To date, no mountain gorillas are known to exist in any captive facility.

 What are the main threats to mountain gorillas?